rasmusab/officialcocktails/officialcocktails.com/content/cocktails/irish_coffee.md

 ![](/cocktail-images/irish_coffee.jpeg)

-## Directions for how to make a Irish coffee
+## Directions for how to make the Irish coffee

 1. Preheat an Irish coffee mug by adding hot water.
 2. While the mug is preheating, brew a cup of hot coffee and chill fresh cream.